PyPSA/PyPSA/doc/introduction.rst

 * linear optimal power flow (optimisation of power plant dispatch within network constraints, using the linear network equations)
 * security-constrained linear optimal power flow
-* total electricity system optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage and transmission)
+* total electricity system investment optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage and transmission)